cassidywaldrip/cassidywaldrip.github.io/2024_election.md

 ## Takeaways

-- X has made a rightward shift since Musk’s takeover - something I had heard but now have empirically confirmed
+- X appears to have made a rightward shift since Musk’s takeover.
+I say this with the caveat that this is only a small subset of the full sample.
+Future work will examine the smaller communities.
-- Anyone can say anything on social media and sound like they know what they’re talking about - but there’s a good chance they don’t
+- Anyone can say anything on social media and sound like they know what they’re talking about - but there’s a good chance they don’t.
+I say this after reading through hundreds and hundreds of very confident, very false tweets.
-- We’re all getting different news - people that see things differently than you likely aren’t bad; they’re synthesizing a very different body of information
+- We’re all getting different news - people that see things differently than you likely aren’t bad; they’re synthesizing a very different body of information.